essentialkaos/bibop/COOKBOOK.md

 ##### `lib-config`

-Checks if library has configuaration file for pkg-config.
+Checks if the library has a configuration file for pkg-config.

 **Syntax:** `lib-config <lib>`